FreeXR/freexr-guides/privatequest-setup.md

 - Once it's in first time setup, connect to your headset using PrivateQuest.
     - Make sure the PrivateQuest app has access to bluetooth, location, and finding nearby devices
 - Open PrivateQuest and connect to the headset (tap on where it says your headset model) - it will say ‘connecting’ and then ‘connected’ at the bottom of the screen
-- In the Init tab, tap ‘Set DeviceKey’
-- In the Config tab, tap 'Set Time'

 ## 5. Disable quest system software updates
 **If you don't do this, as soon as your quest goes online, it will force upgrade itself to the latest (non-rootable) version of the system software!**